BICCN/TMN/README.md

 Changes should be made in manageable pieces, e.g. add one term or edit a few related terms.
 Most changes should correspond to a single issue on the tracker.

-Start from a local copy of the `master` branch of the repository.
+Start from a local copy of the `main` branch of the repository.
 Make sure your local copy is up-to-date.
 Make your changes on a new branch.
 Please use the [TMN Term ID Reservations] sheet to manage new IDs.

 When you're ready, push your branch to the repository and make a Pull Request (PR) on the GitHub website.
-Your PR is a request to merge your branch back into `master`.
+Your PR is a request to merge your branch back into `main`.
 Your PR will be tested, discussed, adjusted if necessary, then merged.
 Then the cycle can repeat for the next change that you or another developer will make.

 These are the steps with their CLI commands.
 When using a GUI application the steps will be the same.

 1. `git fetch` make sure your local copy is up-to-date
-2. `git checkout master` start on the `master` branch
+2. `git checkout main` start on the `main` branch
 3. `git checkout -b your-branch-name` create a new branch named for the change you're making
 4. make your changes
 5. `make sort` sort and normalize tables, for cleaner diffs